Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Barovians.md

 Barovians are made of flesh and blood.
 They are born, they live, they age, and they die.
 But not all of them only about one in every ten-have souls.

-When a being with a soul dies in Barovia, that soul remains trapped in Strahd's domain until it is reincarnated in a newborn.
+When a being with a soul dies in [[Barovia]], that soul remains trapped in Strahd's domain until it is reincarnated in a newborn.
 It can take decades for a bodiless soul to find a host, and Barovians who share the same soul over generations tend to look alike.
 That is why Ireena Kolyana looks exactly like Strahd's beloved Tatyana-both women were born with the same soul.

 Strahd needs loyal subjects to feed his ego.
 Barovians without souls are empty shells created by his consciousness to fill out the local population.
 Although they are physically indistinguishable from Barovians with souls, they tend to be bereft of charm and imagination·and to be more compliant and depressed than the others.
 They dress in drab clothing, whereas Barovians who have souls wear .clothes with a splash of color or individuality.

 A Barovian woman, soulless or not, can give birth.
-A child born in Barovia might have a soul even if one or both parents do not.
+A child born in [[Barovia]] might have a soul even if one or both parents do not.
 Conversely, the child of two parents with souls isn't certain to have a soul of its own.
 Barovians without souls are maudlin folk who experience fear but neither laugh nor cry.

-Ireena Kolyana and her brother Ismark both have souls, as do all Vistani.
+Ireena Kolyana and her brother Ismark both have souls, as do all [[Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani|Vistani]].
 Which Barovians have souls and which don't is left up to you.

 Strahd periodically feeds on the blood of Barovians who have souls, but he can't draw nourishment from the blood of the soulless.
 He can tell at a glance whether a Barovian has a soul or is merely a shell.

-If Strahd is defeated, the fog that surrounds Barovia fades away, allowing the inhabitants of the valley to leave if they wish.
+If Strahd is defeated, the fog that surrounds [[Barovia]] fades away, allowing the inhabitants of the valley to leave if they wish.
 Only those who have souls, however, can truly leave this place.
 Soulless Barovians cease to exist as soon as they exit the valley.

 BAROVIANS AND NONHUMANS

 Barovians are human.
 Although they know that dwarves, elves, halflings and other civilized races exist, few living Barovians have seen such "creatures," let alone interacted with them.

-Aside from the secretive dusk elves of Vallaki (see chapter 5), the only nonhumans most Barovians are familiar with are the adventurers that Strahd has lured to his dark realm.
+Aside from the secretive dusk elves of [[Vallaki]] (see chapter 5), the only nonhumans most Barovians are familiar with are the adventurers that Strahd has lured to his dark realm.
 Barovians thus react to nonhuman characters the same way most humans in the real world would react to elf, dwarf, or half-ore adventurers suddenly walking the streets.
 Most such outsiders are scorned, feared, or shunned.

 BAROVIAN LORE